-Approved Codes of Practice and other publications from the Health and Safety Executive give detailed advice and guidance on the various requirements of these regulations (ref.
+Approved Codes of Practice and other publications from the Health and Safety Executive give detailed advice and guidance on the various requirements of these regulations.
+HSE has a COSHH Essentials guidance sheet covering engineering controls at powder coating processes (ref.
 11).